 The real problem when it comes to our giving is not about money.
 Not really.
 Actually, the Bible says it’s about our eyes.
 Rather, it’s what Jesus called “the evil eye.”
-He said it like this.
+He explains it in Matthew 6:21-23:

 “But since you excel in everything—in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you—see that you also excel in this grace of giving.
 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.”
 (2 Corinthians 8:7-8)